atul-g/bash_utility_scripts/battery_monitor/README.md

 # Battery Monitor

-Battery Monitor is a simple script to send notifications to the user when their laptop has charged over 60%.
+Battery Monitor is a simple script to send notifications to the user when their laptop has charged over 60% or if the battery charge is less than 40%.

 ### Problem Context
 Almost all Laptop Batteries are Lithium-ion based.
 The capacity of these batteries can detoriate over time - the main reasons being improper charge cycles.
 Due to such charge cycles, the battery's total capacity can reduce around 10% per year.
 (For more info on this click [here](https://superuser.com/questions/502328/how-does-limiting-a-laptop-batterys-full-charge-to-less-than-100-extend-its-ba).